 Reading is recommended for all children on a daily basis.
 This may be done as part of homework.
-On days when the homework activity is something other than reading children should be encouraged, in addition to read - on their own or with others - for at least 10 minutes for infants and at least 20 minutes for juniors.
+On days when the homework activity is something other than reading children should be encouraged, in addition to read - on their own or with others - for at least 10 minutes for KS1 and at least 20 minutes for KS2.

 Teachers and parents recognise that children must have time for other activities after school, such as music lessons, clubs and should have some time which is undirected for free play and pursuing their own hobbies and interests.

 Parents and carers should:

 - provide a reasonably peaceful, suitable place in which pupils can do their homework alone or, more often with younger children, together with an adult.

 - make it clear to pupils that they value homework, and support the school in explaining how it can help learning.

 - encourage pupils and praise them when they have completed homework.